dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 Minimum values could be expressed as absolute values, or as formulas based on the size of the zooming area, or both.
 MMA could be the same as MLS.

-Root disappearance prevention takes place after the root box's size and position have been updated.

 These terms are used with these meanings here.

 -   There are two zooming area limits in the lateral dimension, the